Apfirebolt/vue3_pokedex/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+There are a lot of API end-points like contests, areas and much more from the PokeAPI open API.
+There could well be separate pages for these data from the pokemon games.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>